Slavery and human trafficking statement

 The Charity’s due diligence processes

 The Charity’s approach to managing modern slavery and human trafficking risk within its supply chain is embedded in its supplier tendering and selection processes.
 These include consideration of certain factors before a supplier is awarded a contract, for example consideration of a potential supplier’s reputation, integrity, financial strength, compliance with legislation and best practice and its ethical stance.
-Once selected as a supplier, new suppliers are required to sign the Charity’s Ethical Policy.
-During the year, additional and more probing questions regarding anti-slavery and human trafficking have been built into the new supplier application process and these will continue to be used.
+Once selected as a supplier, new suppliers are required to sign the Charity’s Ethical Policy which will be reviewed and renewed during the coming financial year.

 The Charity’s standard terms and conditions of supply require suppliers to comply with the law and include the responsibilities of its suppliers in relation to modern slavery and human trafficking.
 These extend to any subcontractors used by a supplier.

-The Charity monitors the effectiveness of the steps that it takes to ensure that slavery and/or human trafficking is not taking place within its activities or supply chain by tracking any reports from employees, volunteers, the public or law enforcement agencies which might indicate that modern slavery practices have been identified.
-During the financial year 18/19 the Charity’s Audit & Risk Committee did not receive any such reports.
+The Charity monitors the effectiveness of the steps that it takes to ensure that slavery and/or human trafficking is not taking place within its activities or supply chain by following up on any reports that it receives, which might indicate that modern slavery practices have been identified in an organisation the Charity is associated with.
+During the financial year 2020/21 the Charity’s Audit & Risk Committee did not receive any such reports.

 Signed on behalf of the Charity by: